 - Alignment: through working together to build the thesis and identify the business, there’s clear buy-in on both sides of the agreement on day one, lessening the chance of strategic disagreement down the line.

-- Less execution risk: by partnering with proven, successful operators, the value creation path you set out will likely be executed at a world-class level.
+- Less execution risk: by partnering with proven, successful operators, your value creation path will likely be executed at a world-class level.

-For firms with this strategy, executive sourcing and management is arguably a more engine to build and hone than company sourcing.
-Even for firms that source ‘company-first’, there’s a meaningful chance that some members of the management team will need to be replaced over time.
+For firms with this strategy, executive sourcing, and management is arguably more sustainable engine to build and hone than company sourcing.
+Even for firms that source ‘company-first’, there’s a meaningful chance that some management team members will need to be replaced over time.
 As a result, this class of private equity software has value across the life cycle – from sourcing to investment management.

-Private equity investors are largely new to this use case, so most of the providers are borrowed from the world of Executive Search:
+Private equity firms are largely new to this use case, so most of the providers are borrowed from the world of Executive Search:

 - Thrive TRM: built by an executive search firm (True) and then spun out as a separate business, Thrive is a traditional recruiting database with a more modern SaaS interface – and has seen solid adoption in the category.

-- 4Degrees: our product’s automatic categorization capabilities, mixed with our constant searching of the world for news and information enable our customers to also drive executive relationship management.
-Some examples include searching their network of executives to match them to opportunities and strengthening their relationships with key executives by knowing if they’ve been in the news, having recurring reminders to engage them, and getting alerts if they are traveling to their city.
+- 4Degrees: Our product’s automatic categorization capabilities, combined with our constant search of the world for news and information, also enable our customers to drive executive relationship management.
+Some examples include searching their network of executives to match them to opportunities and strengthening their relationships with key executives by knowing if they’ve been in the news, having recurring reminders to engage them, and getting alerts if they travel to their city.